nicklafferty/craftycody/content/life/our-front-yard-overhaul.md

 That idea was tossed out real quick and I decided we could use them as accent rocks.
 We bought two 50lbs bags for a much more modest price of $40 and I set to work on a design.

-I actually had several more than I thought I would get, so my design ended up being fairly detailed.
+I actually had several more than I thought I would, so my design ended up being fairly detailed.
 I think I might change it into a sun later, but for now, this is pretty cute.

 ![](/uploads/z-love-rainbow-rocks.jpg)